ccverak/carloscastellanos.dev/content/about.md

 keywords: ["software","engineer","developer","serverless","aws","amazon","architect","freelancer","contractor","ruby", "nodejs"]
 ---

-I'm a polyglot software engineer with over _10 years_ of development experience primarily in building backend systems for web and mobile applications.
-In those years I've developed a strong interest in architectures and good practices for building and growing systems.
+I'm a polyglot software engineer with over 10 years of development experience primarily in building backend systems for web and mobile applications.
+During this time I have focused not only in technical details but also in software architectures and good practices for building and growing systems.
 I love coding, reading, learning and sharing my experiences with others.

 Programming languages wise, `Ruby` and `Javascript` (`Node.js`) are my strong suit nowadays, although I have never left `Python` aside.
 I have also used `Java` extensively in the past the same as `PHP`.
 Aside from that, I enjoy spending time testing out different languages across the paradigm and type system spectrum so I've done things in my spare time with `Elixir`, `Elm`.